jsDrome/ipwa-cli/readme.md

 npm run test
 ```

+# Setup Github actions

+Set up the secrets given in the sections below and you're good to go.

 # Setup Codecov

 - Sign up in Codecov and integrate it with your project.
 - Set the following environment variables locally.
   - `CODECOV_TOKEN`

+Run locally:

 ```shell
 npm run test:codecov
 ```

+Run in CI: See workflow file.

 # Setup Cypress